-That being said, she seems to have been happy to bend the truth in order to be accepted as a proper pharaoh and it would be naive to suggest that she was not aware of a need to reassure everyone that she could do the job despite her gender.
+There is no doubt that she was happy to bend the truth and embellish the facts in order to assert that the gods supported her rule, and it would be naive to suggest that she was not aware of a need to reassure everyone that she could do the job despite her gender.

-Many Egyptian pharaohs felt the need to publicize their achievements and confirm their authority to rule.
-This was not entirely a selfish move as every pharaoh was responsible for ensuring that Ma´at was preserved and that everything was as it should be.
-Hatshepsut ruled over a wealthy and prolific administration and did not miss the opportunity to confirm her place in the world, but was no more guilty of this than, say, Ramses II or Thuthmosis IV.
+However, she was by no means the only pharaoh to act in this way, and it was not entirely a selfish move.
+Every pharaoh was responsible for ensuring that Ma´at was preserved and that everything was as it should be.
+Hatshepsut ruled over a wealthy and prolific administration and did not miss the opportunity to confirm her place in the world, but was no more guilty of this than rulers such as, Ramses II or Thuthmosis IV.

-According to an inscription in Karnak, her father appointed her as his successor before his death (although no-one really seems to be convinced by this assertion).
-He says..
+According to an inscription in Karnak, her father appointed her as his successor before his death (although its historical authenticity is debatable).
+He (allegedly) said..

 “This daughter of mine, Khnumetamun Hatshepsut, may she live, I have appointed as my successor upon my throne… she shall direct the people in every sphere of the palace; it is she indeed who shall lead you.
 Obey her words, unite yourselves at her command.”
 The royal nobles, the dignitaries, and the leaders of the people heard this proclamation of the promotion of his daughter, the King of Upper and Lower Egypt, Maatkare – may she live eternally.

-Much of her “propaganda” was undertaken with the clear support of the priesthood.
+Much of her propaganda was undertaken with the clear support of the priesthood of Amun.
 The Oracle of Amun announced that it was the will of Amun that Hatshepsut be Pharaoh.
 In return, Hatshepsut covered her monuments with references to him and made lavish offerings to his temple.
 Thus, her suggestion that she is in fact the daughter of Amun are not intended as a slight to her father but as confirmation that Amun was the chief national god and that he (and his priests) supported her rule.
 In one inscription Amun says …